 Southern Wesleyan University is committed to community.
 We believe learning best takes place in the context of community.
-Our mission involves members in community working "together toward wholeness through the integration of faith, learning, and living."
+Our mission involves members of our community-students, faculty, administrators and staff-working "together toward wholeness through the integration of faith, learning, and living."
 We believe people become "whole" only as they interrelate to others.
 For this reason we seek to foster community at multiple levels.